sourcegraph/httpfstream/README.md

 It allows a writer to `APPEND` data to a resource via a WebSocket and multiple readers to `FOLLOW` updates to the resource using WebSockets.

+Only one simultaneous appender is allowed for each resource.
+If there are no appenders at an existing resource, the server returns the full data in an HTTP 200 (bypassing WebSockets) to a follower.
+If the resource has never been written to, the server responds to a follower with HTTP 404.

 * [Documentation on Sourcegraph](https://sourcegraph.com/github.com/sourcegraph/httpfstream)

 [![Build Status](https://travis-ci.org/sourcegraph/httpfstream.png?branch=master)](https://travis-ci.org/sourcegraph/httpfstream)